Rober-Malou/cursus/push_swap/proyect_check_list.md

 # ✅ Main Checklist

-- [ ] Decide if you are going to do your project using chained lists or using tables
+- [ x] Decide if you are going to do your project using chained lists or using tables
-- [ ] Handle the arguments you are given in input
+- [x ] Handle the arguments you are given in input
   - [ ] *(If you choose radix sort, normalize your data!)*

 ---